ProfessorKazarinoff/MATLAB-Arduino-ESP8266-IoT/doc/upload_esp8266_firmware.md

 7. Power down the ESP8266 and disconnect the GPIO1 pin from ground.
 Then turn the power back on.

+The ESP8266 is back in normal opperating mode.
 Try the simple AT commands in the Serial Monitor to test the ESP8266 and it's new firmware:

 ```
 AT